Professor Jane Whittle

 - Jane Whittle, ‘Le travail des femmes dans les ménages ruraux anglais, 1450-1650: trois approches alternatives’, in N. Vivier ed, Ruralité Française et Britannique xiiie-xxe Siècles: Approches Comparées, Presses Universitaires de Rennes 2005, pp.77-87.

-Both the 2004 book based on a study of 8000 probate inventories which I wrote jointly with Mark Overton, Darron Dean and Andrew Hann, and my 2012 monograph based on the intensive study of household accounts written with Elizabeth Griffiths (from the ESRC funded project ‘The Housewife in Early Modern England’) examine consumption and household economies.
-I also teach a special subject module on ‘Consumer Revolution: Food, Things and Fashion in England 1500-1800’.
+Both the 2004 book based on a study of 8000 probate inventories, written jointly with Mark Overton, Darron Dean and Andrew Hann, and my 2012 monograph based on the intensive study of household accounts written with Elizabeth Griffiths (from the ESRC funded project ‘The Housewife in Early Modern England’) examine consumption and household economies.
+I have particular interests in food, houses, and domesic material culture and teach a special subject module on ‘Consumer Revolution?: Food, Things and Fashion in England 1500-1800’, as well as contributing seminars on early modern food consumption to the interdisciplinary MA in Food Studies.

 - Jane Whittle, 'Home and work' in Amanda Flather ed., A Cultural History of the Home: The Renaissance 1450-1650, Bloomsbury forthcoming.